bricksphd/teaching/Syllabus.md

 ## Classroom Policies

 1. Please keep this class a welcoming place by never having explicit content.
-1. Please do not wear headphones or earbuds during class (even if they are transparency mode) unless it is during free time when you can work on your projects.
+1. Please do not wear headphones or earbuds during class (even in transparency mode) unless it is during free time when you can work on your projects.

 ## Grading Policies
-1. All grades are final a week after the are posted or when the final starts, which ever comes sooner.
+1. All grades are final a week after they are posted or when the final starts, whichever comes sooner.

 ## Attendance Policies